tmontes/python-wires/docs/source/concepts.rst

 Being callable, :class:`Wires <wires._wires.Wires>` object attributes will be referred to as **wires callables**, from here on.

 :class:`Wires <wires._wires.Wires>` objects and their *wires callables* behave differently depending on initialization arguments.
-These can be overridden on a per-callable-attribute basis or even at call-time.
+These can be overridden on a per-*wires callable* basis or even at call-time.